Cluster Munition Ban Policy

 Letter from Leslie B. Gatan, Permanent Mission of the Philippines to the UN in New York, 2 March 2009.

-These weapons were not referenced in the annual update provided on 30 April 2020.
+These weapons were not referenced in the updated annual report provided on 30 April 2020.